4d/docs/website/translated_docs/es/Concepts/dt_object.md

 Variables, fields or expressions of the Object type can contain various types of data.
 The structure of "native" 4D objects is based on the classic principle of "property/value" pairs.
 The syntax of these objects is based on JSON notation:

 - A property name is always a text, for example "Name".
+It must follow [specific rules](identifiers.md#object-properties).

 - A property value can be of the following type:
     - number (Real, Integer, etc.)
     - text
     - null
-    - Boolean
+    - boolean
     - pointer (stored as such, evaluated using the `JSON Stringify` command or when copying),
     - date (date type or ISO date format string)
-    - object (objects can be nested on several levels)
+    - object(1) (objects can be nested on several levels)
-    - picture(*)
+    - picture(2)
     - collection

+(1)ORDA objects such as [entities](ORDA/dsMapping.md#entity) or [entity selections](ORDA/dsMapping.md#entity-selection) cannot be stored in **object fields**; however, they are fully supported in **object variables** in memory.

-(*)When exposed as text in the debugger or exported to JSON, picture object properties print "[object Picture]".
+(2)When exposed as text in the debugger or exported to JSON, picture object properties print "[object Picture]".

 **Warning:** Keep in mind that attribute names differentiate between upper and lower case.

-You manage Object type variables, fields or expressions using the commands available in the **Objects (Language)** theme or through the object notation (see [Syntax basics](Concepts/dt_object.md#syntax-basics)).
-Note that specific commands of the Queries theme such as `QUERY BY ATTRIBUTE`, `QUERY SELECTION BY ATTRIBUTE`, or `ORDER BY ATTRIBUTE` can be used to carry out processing on object fields.
+You manage Object type variables, fields or expressions using the [object notation](dt_object.md#syntax-basics) or the classic commands available in the **Objects (Language)** theme.
+Note that specific commands of the **Queries** theme such as `QUERY BY ATTRIBUTE`, `QUERY SELECTION BY ATTRIBUTE`, or `ORDER BY ATTRIBUTE` can be used to carry out processing on object fields.

 Each property value accessed through the object notation is considered an expression.
-When the object notation is enabled in your database (see below), you can use such values wherever 4D expressions are expected:
+You can use such values wherever 4D expressions are expected:

-- in 4D code, either written in the methods (Method editor) or externalized (formulas, 4D tags files processed by PROCESS 4D TAGS or the Web Server, export files, 4D Write Pro documents...),
+- in 4D code, either written in the methods (Method editor) or externalized (formulas, 4D tags files processed by `PROCESS 4D TAGS` or the Web Server, export files, 4D Write Pro documents...),
 - in the Expression areas of the Debugger and the Runtime explorer,
 - in the Property list of the Form editor for form objects: Variable or Expression field as well as various selection list box and columns expressions (Data Source, background color, style, or font color).